 How does it taste?

-These dairy-free cookies store up to 5 days in a sealed cookie jar in the fridge.
+These almond flour snickerdoodle cookies store up to 5 days in a sealed cookie jar in the fridge.
 You can also freeze the cookies in ziplock bags and thaw them for 3 hours before serving at room temperature.

-Made these healthy snickerdoodles?
+Made these healthy snickerdoodles with almond flour?
 Share a comment or review below!
 I love to read your feedback on my recipes.
 You can also join me on Instagram to share your recipe picture.

 Your friend, Carine